karmab/kcli/docs/index.rst

 .. code:: bash

-   sudo sudo dnf -y install kcli
+   sudo dnf -y install kcli

 If using a debian based distribution: